 This posting at Clickbank is telling affiliate marketers that they will pay out $40.82 from every consumer who purchases this plan.
 Given that they only charge $37 for people who sign up, this confirms that they use upselling to squeeze more money from the unsuspecting consumers.
 This is a red-flashing light that a scam is afoot.

 The second red flashing light is that the science behind the weight loss is highly questionable.
-He relies upon the properties of capsaicin…..the key element in spicy peppers.
+The marketer relies upon the properties of capsaicin…..the key element in spicy peppers.
 If you shell out your $37, you’ll essentially receive basic weight loss information (which you can find online for free), a few diet recommendations, a recipe for spicy tea and a set of exercise videos.

 Mr. Lamb’s marketing scheme mirrors other health scams like The 3-Week Diet, ED Miracle, Red Smoothie Detox Factor, Heartburn No More, Yeast Infection No More and Pregnancy Miracle.
 All these scams are exposed here.